 The BS-MD Selection Committee will select students from applicants who apply using the online supplemental application process.
 At the time of admission to the BS-MD program, students receive a provisional acceptance to the University of Nevada School of Medicine.
 All students are required to successfully complete all the undergraduate requirements.

 Save the dates: February 19 and 20, 2016

-Applicants will be notified via e-mail, by February 1st, if they have been selected to interview.
+Applicants will be notified via e-mail by the end of the first week in February if they have been selected to interview.
 You must be available on the above interview dates.
 All interviews will be conducted in Reno, NV; plan on the entire day for the interview process.
 The University of Nevada School of Medicine will use a modified version of the Multiple Mini Interviews (MMI) for the BS-MD selection process.
 Additional information will be provided to applicants as they are invited to interview.

 FAQs about the BS-MD Applicant Multiple Mini Interviews

 Campus-specific information for current & prospective students: